-Since the share of total lending going to mortgages has increased from 39% in the beginning of 2009 to 53.8% by July 2024 while lending to the real economy has fallen, this implies that the growth model of the financial sector has not changed since the financial crisis but continues to rely on asset-price inflation rather than growth in the real economy.
-This model continues to negatively impact the growth prospects of the real economy, as can be seen by the fact that the annual net change in lending to the productive sectors of the economy (industries that are not in the financial, insurance or real estate sector) decreased by £5 billion in 2021, by £5.6 billion in 2022, and by £8.5 billion in 2023.
+That the share of total lending going to mortgages has increased from 39% in the beginning of 2009 to 53.8% by July 2024 while lending to the real economy has fallen, implies that the growth model of the financial sector has not changed since the financial crisis but continues to rely on asset-price inflation rather than growth in the real economy.
+This continues to negatively impact the growth prospects of the real economy, as can be seen by the fact that the annual net change in lending to the productive sectors of the economy (industries that are not in the financial, insurance or real estate, or 'FIRE' sector) decreased by £5 billion in 2021, by £5.6 billion in 2022, and by £8.5 billion in 2023.
 On a sectoral basis, manufacturing, construction, transport and retail have all seen negative annual changes in net lending in recent years.

-Research has identified the shift away from real economy lending to be due to a number of factors, including:
+Academic research has identified this shift away from real economy lending to be due to a number of factors, including:

-- Demutualisation and deregulation of the banking sector in the 1980s, which drove consolidation and a shift in bank activity away from primary lending and deposit taking activities; - The decline of credit guidance policies (see Dirk Bezemer et al. (2023) Credit policy and the 'debt shift' in advanced economies).
+- Demutualisation and deregulation of the banking sector in the 1980s, which drove consolidation and a shift in bank activity away from primary lending and deposit taking activities; - The decline of credit guidance policies.6

 Credit market liberalisation driven by these factors supported the growth of broader non-productive financial activities, as outlined above, with aggregate impacts on economic growth.
-This is supported by empirical academic evidence based on UK data that has found a positive relationship between growth of bank lending to the real economy and nominal GDP (see Ryan-Collins et al. (2016).
-A half-century diversion of monetary policy?
-An empirical horse-race to identify the UK variable most likely to deliver the desired nominal GDP growth rate).
+This is supported by empirical academic evidence based on UK data that has found a positive relationship between growth of bank lending to the real economy and nominal GDP.7